martincostello/lambda-test-server/README.md

 #### Lambda Runtime Options

-If your function makes use of the various properties in the `ILambdaContext` passed to the function, you can pass an instance of `LambdaTestServerOptions` to the constructor of `LambdaTestServer` to change the values the server provides to `LambdaBootstrap` before it invokes your function.
+If your function makes use of the various other properties in the `ILambdaContext` passed to the function, you can pass an instance of `LambdaTestServerOptions` to the constructor of `LambdaTestServer` to change the values the server provides to `LambdaBootstrap` before it invokes your function.

 Options you can specify include the function memory size, timeout and ARN.

 > The test server does not enforce these values at runtime, unlike the production AWS Lambda environment.
-They are provided for you to drive the usage of such properties in the code you are testing and should not be relied on to ensure that your function does not take too long to execute or uses too much memory during execution.
+They are provided for you to drive the usage of such properties in the code you are testing and should not be relied on to ensure that your function does not take too long to execute or uses too much memory during execution or any other constraints, as appropriate.

 An example of this customisation for an xunit test is shown below: